 When it comes to everyday cooking, I stick to simple and easy recipes.
 However, the food blogger in me always tend to explore all sorts of recipes that I come across.
 Some of them eventually turn into family favorites.

-This Malabar fish roast is one such family favorite which has become a regular in our household.
-Try this just once and you’ll find out why.
+This Malabar fish roast is one such family favorite which has become a

 This fish curry is a ‘must’ addition to your recipe box.